 If the Kings want Doughty to turn things around, it could go a long way to take some of the pressure off of him.
 They have two other capable defensemen and we won’t know what their respective ceilings are until they face tougher competition.
 You never know, maybe it won’t work out but in a year where they won’t likely be contending anyways, the Kings shouldn’t be afraid to experiment a bit.

 Doughty is going to be around for a long time and it would be in the Kings’ best interest to help him bounce back with a slightly reduced workload and lower quality of competition.

 ***NOTE: We've launched a HockeyBuzz Kings Twitter account!
-For anyone interested, you can follow @HB_LAKings for updates on articles, Kings news, etc. We're starting right from scratch, so any followers would be appreciated!***
+For anyone interested, you can follow @HB_LAKings for updates on articles, Kings news, etc.***

 Here’s today’s poll question (results and discussion will be posted in a future article):